A Complete Itinerary for 5 Days in Tokyo, Japan

 Mamma Biscotti’s Bakery: Mamma Biscotti’s is the perfect place to enjoy a late-night snack or dessert before leaving the park.
 The items change seasonally but we got a chocolate orange cake and latte.

-Sultan’s Oasis: Definitely get the soft-serve ice cream with shaved ice topped with coconut milk.
+Sultan’s Oasis: Get the soft-serve ice cream with shaved ice topped with coconut milk.
 It’s creamy, refreshing, and so yummy!

-Popcorn Stands: Even if you’re extremely full, another must-try snack at Tokyo DisneySea is the popcorn flavors.
-You can get a decent size basket for 310¥.
-We like white chocolate, cheddar jalapeño, strawberry, curry, and black pepper.
+Popcorn Stands: Even if you’re extremely full, another must-try snack at Tokyo DisneySea is the popcorn flavors!
+We have enjoyed the white chocolate matcha, cheddar jalapeño, strawberry, curry, and black pepper.

 Namjatown